remotesynth/remotesynth.github.io/_posts/2018-04-18-running-ssl-localhost.md

 ln -s /Users/brinaldi/Documents/ssl /Users/brinaldi/Documents/projects/remotesynth.github.io/ssl
 ```

+As a side note, you'll want to make sure you don't check this symlink in with your project, so you may want to add it to your .gitignore.

 Now you can launch the Jekyll server specifying the certificate and key locations using the symlink.

 ```bash